-Alexandre Reynaud is a counsel specialised in international arbitration and commercial litigation, with a particular focus on the defense, civil aviation and telecommunication sectors.
+Alexandre Reynaud is specialized in international arbitration and commercial litigation, with a particular focus on the defense, civil aviation and telecommunication sectors.

 Alexandre Reynaud has previously practised in several international law firms in Luxembourg, London, and Paris.
 He holds a Master’s degree in private international law from the University Paris I (Panthéon – Sorbonne), where he graduated top of his class and an LLM from Cornell University in Ithaca (New York).
 He is a regional representative for Europe (France) of the Young International Arbitration Group of the LCIA.
 He is also a member of the ICC Young Arbitrators Forum (YAF), of the Young International Arbitration Group of the LCIA and of the CFA 40.